martinallison/greek-guides/README.md

 # Greek guides

-Some guides to help learning modern Greek.
+Some guides to help learn modern Greek.